Binance Market Update (2022-09-10)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include PHB, MIR, and AERGO, up by 51%, 33%, and 30%, respectively.
+Market outperformers include LUNA, MIR, and USTC, up by 179%, 101%, and 66%, respectively.

 Top stories of the day: